Indian South Africans: Cape Colony

 Passenger Indians who moved to the Cape Colony, although facing petty discrimination, were generally well treated, could own property, could vote, and could trade freely.
 Many Muslim men in this group married Cape Malay women, and their children were later often classified as Cape Malay as part of the wider group classified as Coloureds.

 Orange Free State

 Indians were prohibited by an 1891 statute from living in the Orange Free State, then an independent Boer Republic, and this led to the almost total absence of Indians from the area, a situation that persisted into the apartheid era.

-Union of South Africa (1910-1948)
+Union of South Africa (1910–1948)

 Efforts to encourage Indians to repatriate to India included financial incentives, as well as discriminatory treatment.
 In December 1926, and January 1927, the South African government and Indian authorities had a Round Table conference where it was agreed that the Indian government would create a scheme for the repatriation of Indians, with the South African government agreeing to "uplift" the Indians who remained, monitored by an Indian government Agent.
-However, fewer Indians than expected repatriated, and racial tensions continued to simmer between Indians and whites, into the 1940s.
+However, fewer Indians than expected were repatriated, and racial tensions continued to simmer between Indians and whites, into the 1940s.